Meteor-Community-Packages/meteor-postcss/README.md

 ### Sum up

 1. Can we do this simpler.
-Is there a way to customize our build plugins by adding new npm packages from outside the package?
+Is there a way to customize our Meteor build plugins by adding new npm packages from outside the package?

-2. I think that the Build Plugins API should be better documented :/
+2. I think that the Build Plugins API in Meteor should be better documented :/

 3. I realy want to use `.css` extension :/